A boating holiday is a unique way to discover Shakespeare’s Stratford, courtesy of Waterways Holidays.

 You can hire a narrowboat from several marinas located the heart of England including Stratford-upon-Avon, Wootten Wawen, Warwick and Pershore.

-For a weekend break, Wootten Wawen is an excellent start point, being only six hours’ cruising time from the Wootton Wawen base.
-Forty-eight foot narrowboat ‘Teddington’ is a great little boat for one or two couples, with a double in the rear cabin and up to two single berths in the saloon.
-She is fully equipped with all mod cons including WiFi and central heating.
+For a weekend break, Wootten Wawen is also an excellent start point.
+Straford-upon-Avon is only six hours’ cruising time from the Wootton Wawen base.
+Forty-eight foot narrowboat ‘Teddington’ is a great little boat for one or two couples.
+There is a double in the rear cabin as well as up to two single berths in the saloon.
+On board are all mod cons including WiFi and central heating.
 Start from 22 April for a three-night cruise at a cost of £655 plus fuel (allow around £50).

-Alternatively why not take a full week’s holiday this summer from Pershore which is just 11 hours’ cruising time to Stratford.
+Alternatively why not take a full week’s holiday this summer from Pershore.
+Just 11 hours’ cruising time to Stratford.
 Pershore offers great scenery as you make your way through the Vale of Evesham on the River Avon.
-Seven nights’ August rental of Transcendence – a 69-feet narrowboat sleeping six to eight people costs £1650, including all of the fuel used during your holiday.
+Seven nights’ August rental of Transcendence – a 69-feet narrowboat sleeping six to eight people costs £1650.
+This also includes all of the fuel used during your holiday.